qiushiyan/old-website/content/home/post.md

 weight = 30  # Order that this section will appear.

 title = "Posts"
-subtitle = "I maily post about R-related things and minimal data analysis projects."
+subtitle = "I mainly post about minimal data analysis projects, and programming in R and Python."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.